-If your program has a Career & Education Specialist, they should assist the student in applying to colleges at the appropriate juncture, typically in the summer/early fall of that student's final year of high school.
+The College Specialist should assist the student in applying to colleges at the appropriate juncture, typically in the summer/early fall of that student's final year of high school.
 However, if students are applying to 4-year colleges, they should be preparing their materials in their Junior year.
-For programs without an Education/Career Specialists, the Coach will assist the young person.